Donald P. Wagner: COVID-19 vaccine comments

 In April 2021, Wagner inquired about whether COVID-19 vaccines contained "tracking devices" in response to constituents and public commentators making claims falsely asserting so.
 This led to public controversy with people accusing Wagner of promoting these claims.
 In response, Wagner has denied that this was the case and stated that he does not believe in "vaccine conspiracies," while demanding retractions from various media outlets and individuals for publishing what he asserted was "misinformation."
 Several media outlets later updated their stories by verifying sources, including a quote from Dr. Chau, who made a clarifying statement that his reaction was at the public commentators and not at Wagner.

+Andrew Do corruption case

+Wagner defended Supervisor Andrew Do in 2024 when allegations regarding his abuse of public funds surfaced, citing "there's nothing illegal about what was done".
+During the same session, he blocked a reform proposal that require members on the board to disclose close family connections to groups they award money to.
+Do is currently serving a five-prison sentence after pleading guilty.